niraj-kumar-r/Tic-Tac-Toe-1/README.md

 Users should be able to:

 -   View the optimal layout for the site depending on their device's screen size
--   See hover states for all interactive elements on the page
--   Receive an error message when the `form` is submitted if:
-    -   The `input` field is empty
-    -   The email address is not formatted correctly
+-   Interact with the Board via clicking on the button
+-   Change turns automatically one after another
+-   Get results based on thier performance

 ### Screenshot